wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-federation-issues/includes/2-troubleshoot-issues-interoperating.md

     - Teams and channels.
     - Access to files in Microsoft 365 or Office 365.
     - Applications.
-Teams communications capabilities—private chat, calling, and scheduling meetings.
+This includes Teams communications capabilities, such as private chat, calling, and scheduling meetings.

-    - Teams private chat, calling, and scheduling meetings are off by default in this mode.
+    You should note that Teams private chat, calling, and scheduling meetings are off by default in this mode.

 - **Skype for Business With Teams Collaboration and Meetings** This mode is also known as **Meetings First** because it accelerates the adoption of Teams meeting capability.
 This coexistence mode is especially useful for organizations with Skype for Business on-premises deployments with Enterprise Voice.
 These organizations are likely to take some time to upgrade to Teams and want to benefit from the superior Teams meetings as soon as possible.